mongodb/docs-csharp/source/includes/page-templates/update/arrays.rst

        **Data Type:** ``Expression<Func<TDocument, IEnumerable<TItem>>>``

    * - ``value``
-     - The new value to set in the array field.
+     - The new value to set into the array field.

        **Data Type:** ``TItem``